Depending on your background there are many different ways to get into university

 First Peoples Admission Pathway

-If your adjusted ATAR /Rank does not meet the admission requirements for your chosen degree and you identified as Aboriginal and/or Torres Strait Islander on your application, you may be eligible for the First Peoples Admission Pathway.
+If your adjusted ATAR/Rank does not meet the admission requirements for your chosen degree and you identified as Aboriginal and/or Torres Strait Islander on your application, you may be eligible for the First Peoples Admission Pathway.

 GUMURRII will contact applicants who may be eligible for this pathway.
+During the application process, GUMURRII may request:

 Eligible programs